caomw/USCAerialRobotics/readme.txt

 * No private data.
   Imagine that you uploaded your password, so that everyone can see it but you cannot delete it.

+* Use "art_" as the beginning of the package name.